FAFSA® Checklist: What Students Need

 3

-Your 2022 Federal Income Tax Return
+Your Federal Income Tax Return

-Beginning on the 2024–25 FAFSA form, you and your contributors must provide consent and approval to have your federal tax information transferred directly from the IRS into your FAFSA form.
-Providing consent and approval is mandatory, even if you or your contributors don’t have an SSN, didn’t file a tax return, or filed a tax return outside the U.S.
+You and your contributors must provide consent and approval to have your federal tax information transferred directly from the IRS into your FAFSA form.
+You (and your contributors) must provide consent and approval even if you didn’t file a U.S. federal tax return or any tax return at all.

-If you or your contributors don’t provide consent and approval to have your federal tax information transferred into the FAFSA® form, you won’t be eligible for federal student aid.
+If you or your contributors don’t provide consent and approval to have federal tax information transferred into the FAFSA® form, you won’t be eligible for federal student aid.

-You and your contributors should have your tax returns on hand when you fill out the FAFSA form.
-Even though your tax information will be transferred directly into the FAFSA form, you may still need your tax records to answer certain questions.
+Although most of your financial information will be imported directly from the IRS when you provide consent and approval, you and your contributors should each have your own tax returns on hand when you fill out the FAFSA form.
+You may need your tax records to answer additional questions.

 4